learning-zone/nodejs-basics/README.md

 While processing a request, Node.js attaches a callback function to it and moves it to the back-end.
 Now, whenever its response is ready, an event is called which triggers the associated callback function to send this response.

 #### Q. Is Node.js entirely based on a single-thread?
+Yes, it’s true that Node.js processes all requests on a single thread.
+But it’s just a part of the theory behind Node.js design.
+In fact, more than the single thread mechanism, it makes use of events and callbacks to handle a large no. of requests asynchronously.

+Moreover, Node.js has an optimized design which utilizes both JavaScript and C++ to guarantee maximum performance.
+JavaScript executes at the server-side by Google Chrome v8 engine.
+And the C++ lib UV library takes care of the non-sequential I/O via background workers.

+To explain it practically, let’s assume there are 100s of requests lined up in Node.js queue.
+As per design, the main thread of Node.js event loop will receive all of them and forwards to background workers for execution.
+Once the workers finish processing requests, the registered callbacks get notified on event loop thread to pass the result back to the user.

 #### Q. How to make post request in Node.js?
 #### Q. Can you create http server in nodejs, explain the code used for it?
 #### Q. How to load html in Node.js?